xdagee/FlutterDay/README.md

 # FlutterDay
- a host of newly / updated fullter completed codelabs for #FlutterDay
+ a host of newly / updated flutter completed codelabs for #FlutterDay.